Projectors GuruProjectors Guru

 FAQ’s

-Q: How much does it cost to fix yellow spots on a projector?
+What’s the cost to fix yellow spots on my projector?

-A: Repairs vary from $50 to $300, depending on whether it’s a simple cleaning or part replacement.
+Repair costs can range from $50 to $300, depending on whether it’s a simple cleaning or replacing a part like the polarizing filter.

-Q: How do I know if my projector’s polarizing filter is damaged?
+How do I tell if my projector’s polarizing filter is to blame?

-Q: What projectors are most prone to yellow spots?
+Which projectors are most vulnerable to yellow spots?

-A: Projectors with color wheels or polarizing filters, such as the Epson Home Cinema series, BenQ HT series, and Optoma UHD series, are more likely to develop yellow spots due to component wear or alignment issues.
+Projectors with color wheels or polarizing filters, like the Epson Home Cinema series, BenQ HT series, and Optoma UHD series, are more likely to develop yellow spots due to component wear or misalignment.

 Share This Article